zzonyo/trust-docs-test/source/index.html.md

 - Either `size` field or `from`/`to` fields need to be filled.
 - If `size` field and `from`/`to` fields are not filled, It will return error messages.
 - If `from` field is filled, `to` field need to filled too.
-- The api can mostly return the klines of last two years.
+The api can mostly return the klines of last two years.
+- If `size`, `from` and `to `are all filled in, the `from` and `to` parameters will be ignored.
+- Support to query K-line data of contracts which have been delisted in the last four weeks; User can enter contract code to query data of contracts delisted in the last four weeks.

 > Data Illustration：